statechannels/go-nitro/docs/protocol-tutorial/0010-states-channels.md

 !!! info

-    States are usually submitted to the blockchain as a single fixed part and multiple variable parts.
+    States are usually submitted to the blockchain as a single fixed part and multiple (signed) variable parts.
 This is known as a "support proof".

 Let's take each property in turn: